Orthacanthus: Occipital spine and denticles

 The spine is superficially inserted in the skin, where it grows and moves from a deep position in the dermis where trabecular dentine forms, to a superficial location where centrifugally growing lamellar dentine forms.
 The number of denticles per annual cycle vary with growth rate, and are independent dermal elements formed by the dermal papilla and secondarily attached by dentine to the spine proper.
 The density of denticulation also varies with the growth rate of the occipital spine.
 The ratio of length of denticulated region to total length of the spine changes throughout ontogeny.

-Historical information and discovery

-Genera Orthacanthus and Pleuracanthus were founded by Agassiz in 1837 on isolated "ichthyodorulites" from the British Carboniferous System, and at the time were mistakenly thought of as the first indicators of Skates.
-They were initially found throughout the United Kingdom in Dudley, Leeds, North Wales, Carluke, and Edinburgh.
-Three additional species from the Carboniferous formation of Ohio were described by Dr. Newberry.
-Teeth associated with Diplodus, a genus of sharks, was found in the Carboniferous slates of England in Stafford, Carluke, and Burdiehouse, and in Nova Scotia.
-A well preserved impression from Ruppelsdorf, Bohemia was described by Goldfuss, while a separate paper published the same specimen under the name Xenacanthus Dechenii.
-One year later in 1849, Dr. Jordan mistakenly identified the same specimen as the remains of a fossil shark Triodus sessilis.
-This mistake was corrected and identified as Xenacanthus by Mr. Schnur.

 Classification

 The teeth of Orthacanthus texensis and Orthacanthus platypternus from bonebeds from the Lower Permian of Texas, and the teeth of Orthacanthus compressus from the Upper Pennsylvanian of Nebraska and Dunkard Basin of the central Appalachians were used to determine the origin of O. texensis and O. platypternus.
 It has been proposed that both O. texensis and O. platypternus could be derived from O. compressus, where juvenile features of O. compressus are retained in the adult teeth of O. platypternus via paedomorphosis, and the juvenile features of O. compressus teeth are observed in the adult teeth of O. texensis.

-Taxon Mimia sits outside of a clade that contains two monophyletic sister groups.
-The first monophyletic sister group defines a clade that includes the stem-group chondrichthyans which is visualized as a sister group of Doliodus and a large clade that comprises the cladodont sharks and Orthacanthus.
-The “cladodont sharks” plus Orthacanthus comprise two monophyletic sister groups: Orthacanthus and the Cladodoides and Tamiobatis on one side, and the Symmoriiformes on the other side.
-The second monophyletic sister group characterizes crown chondrichthyans which contains two monophyletic sister groups (Euchondrocephali on one side and Euselachii on the other side).

-Cladistic Analysis

-The following cladogram follows a 2011 analysis by Alan Pradel and colleagues.
+Orthacanthus is placed within the broader order Xenacanthiformes, along with a number of other similar shark-like cartilaginous fish.
+The following cladogram follows a 2021 analysis by Luccisano and colleagues.